PSLeon24/CEM_Community/README.md

 - 2023/11/19: Develop Back-End (main, sign up, login)
 - 2023/11/23: Develop Back-End (board list, board write, add encryption at sign up)
   - When signing up for membership, SHA-512 encryption is applied to the information stored in plain text using the crypto module.
-- 2023/11/25: Develop Front-End & Back-End (read board, like and comment in board, popular board in main page).
+- 2023/11/25: Develop Front-End & Back-End (read board, like and comment in board, popular board in main page, modify board)
+- 2023/11/26: Develop delete board

 #### Hyun-Soo Choi
 - 2023/10/31: Create a Usecase Diagram